Customer Support Excellence Director - Sameer Samudra

 After the Six Sigma meeting, Sameer moves to another building on Cummins Corporate campus to attend a WebEx online training with other Customer Support Excellence leaders from around the world on how to successfully lead a global team and customer success.
 Leadership is critical to the success of the company and Cummins business leaders are trained on how to motivate teams to have a customer-centric mindset.
 Sameer says that at the end of the day, machines don’t do the work; people do the work.
 Training is important to keep employees focused on their performance.

 Late in the afternoon, Sameer returns to his desk for a global conference call in his role of LGBT Pride Affinity Group

 Steering Team member.
 It’s a critical call to provide perspectives into an ex-patriot assignment involving an LGBT employee being promoted and moving to a different region of the world.
 Not all companies or countries share the same values toward LGBT employees as Cummins does.
 The Company is working with a global real estate vendor to help the employee and his partner find a new home in Asia.

-Finally as early evening approaches, Sameer takes time at the end of the day to think about the rest of his week.
+Finally, as early evening approaches, Sameer takes time at the end of the day to think about the rest of the week.
 He ensures that all touch points are in place for his Customer Support Excellence team, who he says are his arms and legs in the organization.
 He leaves his desk and walks across the corporate campus to his Zumba class.
 He’s committed to employee Zumba classes so he can focus on his health and network with other employees in a fun and creative way.
-Sameer believes if you are not healthy and happy personally, you can’t be successful professionally.
+Sameer believes if you are not a healthy and happy person, you can’t be successful professionally.